-A. Existing system model
+2.2 Existing system model

-Since people are no longer satisfied with signal information resources, many research efforts have been put in building integrated system model between IoVs and WSNs.
-Consequently, many strategies have been proposed in view of some special environment, for some typical examples including traffic planning, ride quality monitoring, location- aware micro-blogging and safety warning [18]-[21].
+Since people are no longer satisfied with single information resource, many research efforts have been put in building integrated system model between IoVs and WSNs.
+Consequently, many strategies have been proposed in view of some special environment, for typical examples including traffic planning, ride quality monitoring, location- aware micro-blogging and safety warning [15-18].

-Vehicular sensor networks (VSNs) are the generic terms for those integrated networks between IoVs and WSNs.
+As shown in Fig. 3, Vehicular Sensor Networks (VSNs) are the generic terms for those integrated networks between IoVs and WSNs.
 In vehicular environments, there are various wireless access methods, such as DSRC, Cellular networks, WiMAX and WLAN.
 The communication route in vehicular environments can be divided into two aspects: Vehicle-to-Vehicle (V2V) communications and Vehicle-to-Infrastructure (V2I) communications.
-V2V is more focused on information sharing between vehicles, while V2I shows the advantage of information acquisition.
+Infrastructure is often referred to as Road Side Units (RSUs).
+V2I shows the advantage of information acquisition, while V2V is more focused on information sharing between vehicles.